DallanQ/7_wonders_duel/QA.md

 Some cards have a cost in coins, which must then be paid to the bank when they are constructed

 **Cost in coins and in resources**
 Some cards have a cost in coins and in resources.
 To build these cards, you must pay the coin cost to the bank and must either produce the resources, or get them through trading.

 [adding-guild-cards](https://boardgamegeek.com/thread/1587048/adding-guild-cards)

-> When adding Guild cards to Age III deck, they stay 'on top' or they are 'shuffled in' ?
+> When adding Guild cards to Age III deck, they stay 'on top' or they are 'shuffled in'?

 You shuffle them in.
 They have different backs, so you know which face down cards are Guild cards, but you don't know which guild.